carllopez/cosmic-languages/README.md

 ## Running

-It's a simple as `python main.py`, which will get for you (and print on the command line) for now (as of 07/29/2021) an extract of the lyrics of _Somebody That I Used To Know - by Gotye_.
+It's a simple as `python main.py`, which will get for you (and print on the command line) for now (as of 08/01/2021) an extract of the lyrics found for "Blackened" and its corresponding lookup, word by word, in the form of a Python dictionary

 ## Testing